DEShawResearch/fs123/README.md

-We run fs123 in production on CentOS7 using a mix of CentOS-provided libraries (libfuse, libcurl, libsodium) and tools andlibraries that we have built and installed from sources (gcc6, libgflags, libevent)
+We run fs123 in production on CentOS7 using a mix of CentOS-provided libraries (libfuse, libcurl, libsodium) and tools andlibraries that we have built and installed from sources (gcc6, libevent)

 We have successfully run fs123's self-tests in docker images running Ubuntu 18.04(LTS) bionic, Ubuntu 16.04(LTS) xenial, Fedora 29 and